muhammad-fiaz/portfolio/README.md

 This project is built with Next.js and React, showcasing [Muhammad Fiaz](https://github.com/muhammad-fiaz/)'s personal website.

-**Note: This project is currently under Active development. so the Documentation for this project will be available on this website [muhammadfiaz.dev](https://muhammadfiaz.dev/), also this website is still being developed**
+**Note: This project is currently under Active development. so the Documentation for this project will be available soon**

 **This Project Also Supports [Vercel](https://vercel.com/dashboard) and comes with [(Vercel Analytics pre-enabled in it)](https://vercel.com/analytics) you can Host it there if you like it**

-🧑‍💻 Check out the dev branch for new development changes and the Latest Patch updates:- [https://github.com/muhammad-fiaz/portfolio/tree/dev](https://github.com/muhammad-fiaz/portfolio/tree/dev)
+🧑‍💻 Check out the dev branch for new development changes and the Latest Patch updates:—[https://github.com/muhammad-fiaz/portfolio/tree/dev](https://github.com/muhammad-fiaz/portfolio/tree/dev)

 ✅ Also Check out the latest release version for production use:-